-Total land under the proposed GSS site is 8.8 acre, categorized as Gair kabil abad and unabad land (not suitable for cultivation and uncultivated) by the Revenue Department, Government of Jharkhand.
-No agriculture land is present within the proposed site.
-However, agriculture land (~ 86%) is the most predominant land use within the study area followed by settlements that occupy 8% of the land area.
-Remaining land uses within the study area comprises of vacant land (~ 4%), plantation (~ 1%) and water bodies (~ 1%).
-Existing land use/cover pattern in and around the project site is presented in Table 5.1 and the land use map of the study area is shown in Figure 5.1.
+Total land under the proposed GSS site is 8 acre, categorized as Gair Majua (GM), Jungle Jhari land by the Revenue Department, Government of Jharkhand.
+Agricultural activities are not presently carried out within the proposed site.
+Currently, the site comprises of a vacant land parcel with limited trees.
+The land cover map of the study area presented below is based on the topographical maps and interpretation of satellite imagery.

+Agriculture is the most predominant land use in the study area followed by dense jungle and scrub land.
+Existing land cover pattern in the study area is presented in table below and the land use map of the study area is shown in Figure 5.1.

-Table 5.1 Existing Land Use/ Cover Pattern of the Study Area
+Table 5.1 Land Use/Cover Pattern of the Study Area